ADVANTICS/documentation/products/adm-pc-bi25/docs/5_Mechanical_and_Electrical_Technical_Overview.md

 {{ figure('../assets/Figure2.png', 'Mechanical view with dimensions of the module') }}

-All ADVANTICS power modules from the MCP-25 series share a similar mechanical and electrical form factor.
+All ADVANTICS power modules share a similar mechanical and electrical form factor.
 For example, every module fits on a 300 mm wide heat sink and the height is chosen such that a space from the module base to the top of the module is always maximum 70 mm.

-This allows the customer to reuse the same cooling and housing concept for every MCP-25 series power converter.
+This allows the customer to reuse the same cooling and housing concept for ADVANTICS module power converters.
 Some of the common features of these converters are:

 * The narrowest X-Y dimension is less than 300 mm
 * The height of the module is less than 70 mm